-The leaves start to turn late September, with October a beautiful landscape of reds, oranges and yellows.
+The leaves start to turn late September, with October and November a beautiful landscape of reds, oranges and yellows.
 There are over 100 tree varieties at Dyrham Park and you can find out more about them and other autumnal changes with our daily park walks; no need to book - simply meet at visitor reception at 11am or 2pm.

 Dyrham has a long history of making pears into perry so why not get into the festive spirit and come at have a go at pear pressing?